Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 "Well, what now?" asked the middle Tendo daughter.

-"We will have to leave this ship.
-A Jurian tree ship responds only to its master."
+Ayeka said, "We will have to leave this ship.
+A Jurian tree ship will never betray its master, in even the smallest of ways."

 Shampoo pulled a knife out of nowhere and walked toward the ridiculously overdressed fool.
 "If ship no work for us then..."